 We believe in the McBride character as he methodically investigates his cases.
 It’s like Frank Galvin (Paul Newman) in The Verdict meets Columbo, to use Billy Bob Thornton’s own comparison.

-And Thornton has gradually managed to tweak his namesake character’s traits and lines over the three seasons so they are more like him — and, goddammit, why the hell not, he is after all the star of the show and the main reason many of us tuned in to start with (yes, we’ve all got a crush on Billy Bob Thornton).
+And Thornton has gradually managed to tweak his namesake character’s traits and lines over the three seasons so they are more like him—and, goddammit, why the hell not, he is after all the star of the show and the main reason many of us tuned in to start with (yes, we’ve all got a crush on Billy Bob Thornton—just like that song says).

-Judging by the run of actors who have joined the cast of Goliath who have worked with Billy Bob Thornton in his own film projects — for example, Bruce Dern in All the Pretty Horses, J.K.
-Simmons in The Gift and Dwight Yoakam in Sling Blade — as well as long-time buddies Dennis Quaid and Paul Williams, it seems he also has a not insignificant amount of influence over who joins the cast.
+Judging by the run of actors who have joined the cast of Goliath who have worked with Billy Bob Thornton in his own film projects—for example, Bruce Dern in All the Pretty Horses, J.K.
+Simmons in The Gift and Dwight Yoakam in Sling Blade—as well as long-time buddies Dennis Quaid and Paul Williams, it seems Thornton also has a not insignificant amount of influence over who joins the cast.

 Despite the strict safety measures, things were going well, with Geoffrey Arend tweeting on 21 October 2020, “Sometimes you go to work and it turns into a masterclass in acting, performing, and daring.
 Thanks @BruceDern, for everything.
 This was an excellent day at work.”